EnterpriseDB/tpa/docs/src/architecture-PGD-Always-ON.md

 You may optionally specify `--cohost-proxies` to configure PGD-Proxy instances to run on the same hosts as data nodes.

+You may optionally specify `--enable-subgroup-raft` to enable RAFT for each eligible node group in the cluster, i.e., for the groups in all non-witness locations.
+This is required to enable proxy routing.

 You may optionally specify `--database-name dbname` to set the name of the database with BDR enabled (default: bdrdb).